-The site is open and gently undulating agricultural land that is highly visible from key views towards Inveresk Conservation Area from the A1.
+Landscape The site is open and gently undulating agricultural land that is highly visible from key views towards Inveresk Conservation Area from the A1.
 In this view parts of the site have a backdrop of mature trees (including TPO 108 in the grounds of Edenhall Hospital) while in other areas existing development to the north of the site is visually exposed.
 The site's southern boundary is contained by the railway, which is in cutting in part and does not form a prominent visual feature in views from the A1.
 Development on the site would therefore be visually exposed from the south unless mitigated with substantial shelter belt planting and would represent an incursion of the settlement into open countryside.
 If noise mitigation measures are required, they may have an impact upon the landscape and/or surrounding views from the East Coast main Line.
 The site is within the green belt.
-Its development would have impacts in terms of the coalescence of Musselburgh/Inveresk with Wallyford to the east, and on the open landscape setting of Inveresk Conservation Area in key views from the south.
+Its development would have impacts in terms of the coalescence of Musselburgh/Inveresk with Wallyford to the east, and on the open landscape setting of Inveresk Conservation Area in key views from the south Landscape visible from key views towards Inveresk Conservation Area from the A1.
+In this view parts of the site have a backdrop of mature trees (including TPO 108 in the grounds of Edenhall Hospital) while in other areas existing development to the north of the site is visually exposed.
+The site's southern boundary is contained by the railway, which is in cutting in part and does not form a prominent visual feature in views from the A1.
+Development on the site would therefore be visually exposed from the south unless mitigated with substantial shelter belt planting and would represent an incursion of the settlement into open countryside.
+If noise mitigation measures are required, they may have an impact upon the landscape and/or surrounding views from the East Coast main Line.
+The site is within the green belt.
+Its development would have impacts in terms of the coalescence of Musselburgh/Inveresk with Wallyford to the east, and on the open landscape setting of Inveresk Conservation Area in -/ key views from the south. key views from the south.

-SITE INFORMATION N .
+SITE INFORMATION N

-Topic Comments
+Торіс Comments

 Site Name Pinkie Mains expansion

 Site Ref PM/MH/HSG058

 Source of Site Agent (Holder Planning) on behalf of client (Taylor Wimpey)

 Suggestion

 Site Size (ha) 5.7ha

 Current Use Agricultural

 Proposed Use Housing - approx 127 homes

 Summary A medium-scale extension to the already approved Pinkie development site

 Description on the southern edge of Musselburgh (which is currently under construction),

 this site is within the boundaries of the allocated site.
 It is gently sloping and

 currently in use for agriculture.

-0 40 80 160 Melers
+0 40 80 160 Meters

-Reproduced by permission of Ordnance Surveyor be half of HMSO.
+Reproduced by peim ission of Ordnance Stitleyon be tailfof HMSO.
 (C) Crown Copyright and database right 2013.
-All rights esserved.
-Ordnance Survey Licence number 100023381.
+All rights reserved.
+Ordnance Stitley Licence in mber 100023381.